bkota0404/523FinalProject/README.md

 ### Run ResNet.ipynb

 	a.
-Please open google colab using https://research.google.com/colaboratory/ link. <br/>
+Please open google colab using https://research.google.com/colaboratory/ link.
 	b.
 Then upload the ResNet.ipynb notebook using the Upload tab.
 	c.
 Then click on Runtime>Run All.
-Please confirm the Google drive access during the run of the notebook.<br/>
+Please confirm the Google drive access during the run of the notebook.

 ### Run InceptionV3_Pytorch.ipynb

 	a.
-Please open google colab using https://research.google.com/colaboratory/ link. <br/>
+Please open google colab using https://research.google.com/colaboratory/ link.
 	b.
-Then upload the InceptionV3_Pytorch.ipynb notebook using the Upload tab.<br/>
+Then upload the InceptionV3_Pytorch.ipynb notebook using the Upload tab.
 	c.
 Then click on Runtime>Run All.
-Please confirm the Google drive access during the run of the notebook.<br/>
+Please confirm the Google drive access during the run of the notebook.

-### How to run AlexNet.ipynb
+### Run AlexNet.ipynb
 	a.
-Please open google colab using https://research.google.com/colaboratory/ link. <br/>
+Please open google colab using https://research.google.com/colaboratory/ link.
 	b.
-Then upload the AlexNet.ipynb notebook using the Upload tab.<br/>
+Then upload the AlexNet.ipynb notebook using the Upload tab.
 	c.
-Update the variable ‘filepath’ with the location containing the Data folder shared. (refer to 2 & 3 for details on how to add the shared folder and modify the path)<br/>
+Update the variable ‘filepath’ with the location containing the Data folder shared. (refer to 2 & 3 for details on how to add the shared folder and modify the path)
 	d.
 Then click on Runtime>Run All.
-Please confirm the Google drive access during the run of the notebook.<br/>
+Please confirm the Google drive access during the run of the notebook.

-### How to run VGG16.ipynb
+### Run VGG16.ipynb

 	a.
-Please open google colab using https://research.google.com/colaboratory/ link. <br/>
+Please open google colab using https://research.google.com/colaboratory/ link.
 	b.
-Then upload the VGG16.ipynb notebook using the Upload tab.<br/>
+Then upload the VGG16.ipynb notebook using the Upload tab.
 	c.
-Update the variable ‘filepath’ with the location containing the Data folder shared. (refer to 2 & 3 for details on how to add the shared folder and modify the path)<br/>
+Update the variable ‘filepath’ with the location containing the Data folder shared. (refer to 2 & 3 for details on how to add the shared folder and modify the path)
 	d.
 Then click on Runtime>Run All.
-Please confirm the Google drive access during the run of the notebook.<br/>
+Please confirm the Google drive access during the run of the notebook.

 ## Project Implementation